Home Square About Us Square Programs Square Safety Information Square Events/Classes Square News Square Safety Links Square Contact

 • Regional Farm Safety Camps

 Safe Kids Grand Forks offers the sale of wheeled sports helmets and protective pads (knee, elbow, wrist sets) at our office.
+These items are available to anyone at a reduced price and the suggested donation can be found below.
 Please note, you do need to make an appointment for a fitting as we are frequently away from the office at community events:

 Our prices are as follows: